cobuildlab/cobuildlab-web/src/pages/blog/blockchain-world.md

 This is enough reason to consider providing software for this necessity.
 It can make you a millionaire if you follow the right steps.

-**Blockchain** is a nice technology.
+**Blockchain** is friendly technology.
 If you are interested, keep reading and investigating what you do need to develop a software project using it.
-More areas of applications are being discovered and tested with each passing day, and you can discover the next.
+More areas of applications are being discovered and tested with each passing day, and you can find the next.
 Why not?